Mats Köhlert: Heerenveen

 On 21 June 2022, Köhlert signed a three-year contract with Heerenveen.
 Operating primarily as a left-back or left wing-back, he quickly established himself as a regular starter and a key component in both defensive organisation and attacking transitions.

 In the 2024–25 campaign, Köhlert delivered his most productive season at the club.
 He created 62 chances and completed 70 successful crosses, reflecting a significant contribution to Heerenveen's attacking phase.
 Defensively, he recorded 40 interceptions, 37 successful tackles, and won 122 duels over the course of the league season, highlighting his two-way effectiveness.

 Köhlert's performances were recognised by the club and supporters alike, as he was named SC Heerenveen Player of the Year for the 2024–25 season.
 His consistent displays and work rate earned praise for balancing defensive discipline with offensive support, making him one of the side's most dependable performers.

 Brøndby

 On 23 May 2025, Köhlert signed a four-year contract with Danish Superliga club Brøndby, effective from 1 July 2025.
+He joined on a free transfer from Heerenveen, where he had been named the club's player of the season, and was brought in as an attacking left-back.
+Köhlert made his competitive debut in the opening round of the 2025–26 season, a 3–0 home win over Silkeborg on 20 July 2025.
+A regular starter, he made 21 league appearances during the season, scoring no goals and providing two assists.
+He was substituted off injured in a defeat at Sønderjyske on 26 April 2026; the injury ended his season, ruling him out of Brøndby's championship-group run-in and a European play-off defeat to Copenhagen.